Using The Blackjack Strategy

 Once you're familiar with the blackjack strategy, it will probably be quicker to check the strategy chart to make decisions.

-But, whilst you're new to playing blackjack, the Profit Accumulator Blackjack Strategy Calculator can be a very handy extra resource.
+But, whilst you're new to playing blackjack, the Outplayed Blackjack Strategy Calculator can be a very handy extra resource.

 If the dealer is dealt an ace, you may be offered insurance.
 This is where you pay extra money, but get your stake back if the dealer has blackjack.
 This reduces the RTP of the game, so you should always decline insurance.